fat-potato-uk/k8-demo-1/README.md

 ### Introduce a service/redeploy

-The issue we have now if how do we expose our application.
+The issue we have now is how do we expose our application.
 We have multiple instances of our server running in different pods.

 A service is going to handle all of this basic networking.
-It is going to allow communication inside our cluster aswell as a way of targeting our pods externally.
+It is going to allow communication inside our cluster as well as a way of targeting our pods externally depending on what type of service we create.

 ```yaml
 apiVersion: v1